physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 4. How do I install Docker?

-Go here: [https://docs.docker.com/install/](https://docs.docker.com/install/) and install the Docker Community Edition.
-Troubleshooting: [https://docs.docker.com/config/daemon/](https://docs.docker.com/config/daemon/)
+Go to [https://docs.docker.com/install/](https://docs.docker.com/install/) and install the Docker Community Edition.
+For troubleshooting, see [https://docs.docker.com/config/daemon/](https://docs.docker.com/config/daemon/)

 5. Do I have to use your Dockerfile?

-NO. The only part of the Dockerfile we care about are the three lines marked as “DO NOT EDIT”.
-These three lines help ensure that, during the build process of the container, your code is copied into a folder called physionet so that our cloud based pipelines can find your code and run it.
+Ni.
+The only part of the Dockerfile we care about are the three lines marked as ”DO NOT EDIT”.
+These three lines help ensure that, during the build process of the container, your code is copied into a folder called physionet so that our cloud-based pipelines can find your code and run it.
 Please do not change those three lines.
 You are free to change your base image, and at times you should (see next question).

 6. What’s the base image in Docker?

-Think of Docker as a series of images that are layered on top of each other (see figure).
-This shows that our image is built on top of a very lightweight Ubuntu OS with Python 3.7.3.
-We get it from the official Docker Hub (think of it as a GitHub for Docker) for Python.
-Then install our requirements (NumPy and SciPy) on it.
-If you need the latest version of TensorFlow, then search for it on [hub.docker.com](https://hub.docker.com/) and edit your file so that the first line of your Dockerfile now reads as: FROM tensorflow If you need a specific version (say 1.11), then lookup the [tags](https://hub.docker.com/r/tensorflow/tensorflow/tags) and change it accordingly to FROM tensorflow:1.11.0
+Think of Docker as a series of images, or snapshots of a virtual machine, that are layered on top of each other.
+For example, our image may built on top of a very lightweight Ubuntu operating system with Python 3.7.3 that we get from the official Docker Hub (think of it as a GitHub for Docker).
+We can then install our requirements (NumPy and SciPy) on it.
+If you need the latest version of TensorFlow, then search for it on [hub.docker.com](https://hub.docker.com/) and edit your file so that the first line of your Dockerfile now reads as: `FROM tensorflow`.
+For a specific version, say 1.11, lookup the [tags](https://hub.docker.com/r/tensorflow/tensorflow/tags) and change it accordingly to `FROM tensorflow:1.11.0`.
+We recommend using specific versions for reproducibility.

 7. sklearn or scikit-learn?